top of page

 My Story & My Why.

 "Mama hold me, Mama hold me."
 He is 2.5 years old and had never uttered such a phrase.
-I turned around took one look at him and our world has never been the same.
+I turned around took one look at him, a face covered in hives and his tiny finger stuck down his throat, his way of trying to tell me that it was rapidly closing, and our world has never been the same.
 A 911 call, a jab of the Epi-Pen to the thigh in the driveway by the EMT, an ambulance ride to the local ER.
 I think we're fine now...right?
 Yet the ER doctor is shaking like a leaf.
 A team of doctors is waiting outside our room with what I learned was a "crash cart."
 I pull the nurse aside to ask if my son is going to be okay, the doctor looks concerned, should I be concerned?
 She brings the doctor over, "Ma'm do you think your son would like a helicopter ride to Boston today?
 This is the worst case of anaphylaxis I have ever seen."

 That was 10 years ago.

 We have learned a lot in the last 10 years.
 I learned that "sense of impending doom" is a symptom of anaphylaxis and that "Mama, hold me" is how that presents when you are 2 years old.
-I learned how to navigate my second born infant who was then diagnosed with dairy, egg, peanut, and sesame allergies to juggling the toddler years when the world seems to be covered in yogurt and cheese goldfish and PB&J all within arms reach of tiny hands.
+I learned how to navigate my second born infant who was then diagnosed with dairy, egg, peanut, and sesame allergies to juggling the toddler years when the world seems to be covered in yogurt, cheddar goldfish, and PB&J - all within arms reach of tiny hands.

 10 years ago I was given a 1 page hand out on avoiding tree nuts and a prescription for an Epi-Pen Jr.